zkol/vsadmin/README.md

      * Prints the stats of the sucessful start for this process

 1. **Check the status of a server instance** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run commands per sudo
+   * Log in as an admin user who is allowed to run sudo commands (per terminal)
    * Know the number or name of the world, e.g. 1 or hunger-madness (otherwise the script checks the instance with the latest start/stop time)
    * Open a terminal, change to the directory of server.sh, and execute for example one of the following commands:
      * **` sudo ./server.sh -w1 status `**